LOVE146 VISION: The abolition of child trafficking and exploitation. Nothing less.

 Reporting and Team Interaction (10%)

-- Provide weekly updates to the Director of Prevention.
+- Provide regular updates to the Director of Prevention and other team members as appropriate.

-- Maintain documentation and evaluations; deliver quarterly and annual reports.
+- Maintain individual documentation and evaluations; contribute quantitative and qualitative data for internal (e.g., quarterly and annual reports) and external (e.g., grants) reports.

 - Communicate program success and stories to assist Love146’s development and communications teams in conveying the program and sustaining/securing program funding.

-- Provide input on Love146’s U.S. Prevention Program strategy and growth needs.
+- Provide input on Love146’s prevention strategy and growth needs.

 Professional Development (5%)

-- Maintain a strong understanding of child trafficking in the United States, remain current on relevant research and empirical literature, and actively pursue opportunities to learn and evaluate best practices for prevention programming.
+- Maintain a strong understanding of human trafficking and exploitation in the United States, remain current on relevant research and empirical literature, and actively pursue opportunities to learn and evaluate best practices for prevention programming and curriculum.

 QUALIFICATIONS & EXPERIENCE

-- Master of Public Administration, Master of Public Health, or comparable degree in social sciences, education, or related field.
+- Master of Social Work, Master of Public Health, or comparable degree in social sciences, education, or related field will be considered.

-- Experience in program planning, implementation, and evaluation.
+- Experience in program planning, implementation, and evaluation preferred.

 - Demonstrated diplomacy and maturity in cross-cultural interactions.

-- Knowledge of current literature, trends, and developments in the field, including effective prevention practices and a thorough understanding of human trafficking in the U.S.
+- Considerable knowledge of current literature, trends, and developments in the field, including effective prevention practices and a thorough understanding of human trafficking in the U.S.

-- Understanding of the factors that increase youth’s risk of human trafficking.
+- Understanding of the factors that increase youth’s risk to human trafficking.

-- Demonstrate the use of appropriate and effective techniques to encourage youth, professional, and parent/caregiver engagement.
+- Demonstrate use of appropriate and effective techniques to encourage youth, professional, and parent/caregiver engagement.

 - Proficiency in relevant computer applications such as Microsoft Office, Excel, PowerPoint, and Internet applications (e.g., Google Drive).

 The incumbent must spend long hours sitting and/or standing, using office equipment and performing computer operations, which requires intense mental and visual concentration and eye-hand coordination.
-The incumbent will spend significant time conducting training off-site, which will require regular air and automobile travel.
+The incumbent will spend significant time conducting trainings off-site, which will require regular air and automobile travel.
 The incumbent is located in a busy, open office area with regular interruptions which may cause stress.
-The incumbent is required to deal with a wide variety of people on various issues, and may work directly with at-risk and exploited children.
+The incumbent is required to deal with a wide variety of people on various issues and will work directly with at-risk and exploited children.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be requested by individuals with disabilities to allow them to perform the essential functions.